vinejs/vinejs.dev/content/docs/guides/getting_started.md

 - `message` - Error message.
 - `rule` - The rule that reported the error.
 - `index?` - Array element index for which the validation failed.
-- `meta?` - Optional meta-data set by the validation rule at the time of reporting the error.
+- `meta?` - Optional meta-data set by the validation rule when reporting the error.

 ## Custom error messages
-Error messages workflow in VineJS is managed using messages provider.
+Error messages workflow in VineJS is managed using the messages provider.
 VineJS ships with a [simple messages provider](https://github.com/vinejs/vine/blob/develop/src/messages_provider/simple_messages_provider.ts) that accepts error messages for validation rules or a `field + rule` combination.

 [Learn more about custom error messages](./custom_error_messages.md).